Duncan Edwards: Legacy

 In 1996, Edwards was one of five deceased players chosen to appear on British stamps issued as part of a "Football Legends" set issued to commemorate the UEFA Euro 1996 tournament, which England was hosting.
 He was portrayed by Sam Claflin in the 2011 British TV film United centred on the Munich disaster and the success of the team in the two years leading up to it.

 Contemporaries of Edwards have been unstinting in their praise of his abilities.
-Bobby Charlton described him as "the only player that made me feel inferior" and said his death was "the biggest single tragedy ever to happen to Manchester United and English football".
-Terry Venables claimed that, had he lived, it would have been Edwards, not Bobby Moore, who lifted the World Cup trophy as England captain in 1966.
+Bobby Charlton described him as the best he ever saw or was likely to see.
+He also considered Edwards "the only player that made me feel inferior" and said his death was "the biggest single tragedy ever to happen to Manchester United and English football".
+Terry Venables said that, had he lived, it would have been Edwards, not Bobby Moore, who lifted the World Cup trophy as England captain in 1966.
 Tommy Docherty stated that "there is no doubt in my mind that Duncan would have become the greatest player ever.
 Not just in British football, with United and England, but the best in the world.
 George Best was something special, as was Pelé and Maradona, but in my mind Duncan was much better in terms of all-round ability and skill."
 In recognition of his talents Edwards was made an inaugural inductee to the English Football Hall of Fame in 2002.
 His memorabilia were exhibited at Dudley Museum prior to its closure, and was subsequently sold to Manchester United with a selection to be loaned back for display at the Dudley Archives.